Skip to main content

 Step 1.
 Create a webhook HTTPS endpoint

 Create a web application with a webhook endpoint.
-The endpoint should respond to a POST request which handles the message object data delivered in a JSON payload.
-The endpoint must respond with HTTP 200 status code.
+The endpoint should handle a POST request containing the JSON payload sent by Radom.
+The endpoint should return a successful 2xx response after the payload has been accepted.

-Below is some sample code to help get started with receiving POST requests from Radom:
+Below is sample code to help you get started with receiving webhook requests from Radom:

 // Installation: